Workplace Sexual Harassment and Sexism is Illegal | NJ Sexual Harassment Lawyers Protect Your Rights

 Now picture yourself seated at work in your cubicle or office space with one co-worker to your left and the other to your right – Well if your place of employment is in New Jersey, there’s a good chance that one of you has been sexually harassed; but which one is it?
 The Newark, New Jersey sexual harassment attorneys at the Derek Smith Law Group

-The chances of anyone knowing who the person that has experienced sexual harassment in Newark, Jersey City or throughout New Jersey are quite slim.
+The chances of anyone knowing who the person that has experienced sexual harassment in Newark, Jersey City, Hoboken or throughout New Jersey are quite slim.
 The reason – because there is a strong possibility that the New Jersey employee will not report it – a 71 percent chance in fact, that it will go unreported.
 You immediately say to yourself “If I were sexually harassed at work, I would certainly file a complaint.
 I work hard at my job and no one deserves to get away with imposing that type of treatment on me or anyone else.”
 But what if the individual who is being sexually harassed is not quite aware that the conduct he or she has experienced, is harassment?

 The U.S. Equal Employment Opportunity Commission | New Jersey Sexual Harassment EEOC Claims Attorneys

-The U.S. Equal Employment Opportunity Commission (EEOC) is a federal agency responsible for implementing and enforcing laws that make it illegal to discriminate in the workplace based on a person’s color, religion, race, national origin, sex, or age (40 or older), genetic information or disability.
+The U.S. Equal Employment Opportunity Commission (EEOC) is a federal agency responsible for implementing and enforcing laws that make it illegal to discriminate in the workplace based on a person’s color, pregnancy, religion, race, national origin, gender, or age (40 or older), genetic information or disability.
 Furthermore, discrimination against an individual because that person complained about employment discrimination, filed a charge of employment discrimination or participated in an employment discrimination lawsuit or investigation is illegal.